-’14th Most Influential Person in the West Midlands’ 2008.
+Voted the ’14th Most Influential Person in the West Midlands’ in 2008.
 Subsequently not placed.

 His new book about visiting every seaside pier in England and Wales — Pier Review — which has been described as “On the Road meets On the Buses” — is out now.

-He’s been working with the social web and online communities for way over 10 years, focussed on audience engagement and large scale UGC projects and advising local and central government, media and arts organisations and other companies on the social web.
+He’s been working with the social web and online communities for way over 10 years, focussed on audience engagement and large-scale UGC projects and advising local and central government, media and arts organisations and other companies on the social web.
 He’s also worked for the BBC in tech and community engagement, as a commissioning editor and author on multimedia design books, and as a journalist.
+All of his projects work in the space where emotion and place collide—online and off.

 “Jon is one of the most creative and knowledgeable people I know when it comes to social media…a rare and valuable asset, and one that I cannot recommend highly enough.”
 Paul Bradshaw